Four more...

 Mrs. Miniver by Jan Struther

-This is an easy read perfect for your escapism needs.
+This is an easy read, perfect for your escapism needs.
 Structured as a series of vignettes from the Minivers' family life, it is beautifully written with keen perception and quotes you'll want to take with you.
-You may have seen the movie that portrayed it as a war story, but the book is set in the time just before WWII, which lends a different kind of poignancy to the story.
-Mrs. Miniver gives us a housewife's view of life, not a typical housewife given that she is blessed with a cook, a maid, and a nurse to help with the children, but a housewife nonetheless, and one who has some good observations to share.
-Her appreciation for life's little things is profound and contagious, bringing some depth to a comfort read that would be worth your time anyway simply for it's wonderful writing.
+You may have seen the movie that portrayed it as a war story, but the book is set in the time just before WWII which lends a different kind of poignancy to the story.
+Mrs. Miniver gives us a housewife's view of life, not a typical housewife given that she is blessed with a cook, a maid, and a nurse to help with the children, but a housewife nevertheless and one with quite a number of good observations to share.
+Her appreciation for life's little things is profound and contagious, bringing depth to a comfort read that would be worth your time anyway simply for it's wonderful writing.

 Christmas at High Rising by Angela Thirkell